scambier/tic80-typescript/README.md

   "game": { // Some information about your game
     "author": "game developer",
     "desc": "short description",
-    "cart": "javascript.tic" // The name of your TIC cart.
+    "cart": "mygame.tic" // The name of your TIC cart.
 Must end with ".tic" },
   "tic": {
     "ticPath": "path/to/tic/executable", // The path to your TIC executable